-Refer Note 2.6 to the financial statement
+Refer Note 2.6 to the financial statements.

-The Company's revenue is derived from sale and service activities relating to electrolytic and water technology products.
+The Company's revenue is derived from manufacturing and servicing of electrolytic and water technology products, which also includes long term project contracts.
 The Company recognises revenue when performance obligations as per the underlying contracts are satisfied in accordance with Ind AS 115 - Revenue from Contract with Customers.
-The terms set out in the Company's sales contracts are varied which affect the timing of revenue recognition.
+The terms set out in the Company's sales contracts are varied based on the nature of the product and service covered by the contract, which affects the recognition and measurement of revenue as per Ind AS 115